 Anyone who only played multi-player probably didn't even know there was a story; it skips all the cinematics and most of the background is in the manual.

-Archbishop Lazarus, who played an integral role in King Leoric's descent into madness and eventual transformation into the Skeleton King, as well as manipulating him into torturing and executing many innocents in the guise of "protecting his kingdom" (up to and including his own queen), feeding Tristram's villagers and the odd adventurer to the demonic Butcher in the first game, and having Albrecht, one of Leoric's two sons, made a vessel for Diablo himself.
+Complete Monster: Archbishop Lazarus was a prominent figure in both the original Diablo and is mentioned in the first act of Diablo III.
+He played an integral role in King Leoric's descent into madness and eventual transformation into the Skeleton King, as well as manipulating him into torturing and executing many innocents in the guise of "protecting his kingdom" (up to and including his own queen), feeding Tristram's villagers and the odd adventurer to the demonic Butcher in the first game, and having Albrecht, one of Leoric's two sons, made a vessel for Diablo himself.

 Never mind the triple-immunes on the highest difficulties.
 These monsters are immune to ALL attacks save physical damage and Stone Curse.
 The only reliable way to kill them is to lure them out one-at-a-time, stone curse them, then smack them to death with either your own melee attacks or a golem.